-When upgrading your snow apparel and equipment, snowboard bindings aren’t the first thing that comes to mind.
+When upgrading your snow apparel and equipment, snowboard bindings may not be the first thing that comes to mind.
 Often it’s overlooked as boots, clothing, and a stellar snowboard takes priority.
-However, a great pair of bindings are essential when it comes to choosing the right gear.
+However, a great pair of snowboard bindings are essential when it comes to choosing the right gear.
 It can make or break your time on the slopes.

-Bindings are the connection between you and your board.
+Snowboard bindings are the connection between you and your board.
 They act as a steering wheel for you to control your board with ease, keep your feet comfortable, and absorb vibrations while you cruise down the mountains.
-Bindings are just as important as the rest of your winter get up, as they transfer energy from your legs and feet straight to the board and have the power to enhance your riding experience.
+Snowboard bindings are just as important as the rest of your winter get up, as they transfer energy from your legs and feet straight to the board and have the power to enhance your riding experience.

 Features of good snowboard bindings